Become a Nurse Anesthetist (CRNA) – Education, Licensure & Salary

 To ensure CRNAs have the skills and knowledge necessary to practice they must obtain certification from the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
 The eligibility requirements to sit the National Certification Examination (NCE) include:

-Candidates will need to submit a completed application along with documentation of eligibility to be approved to sit for the exam.
-The feed for the exam is $995.
+Candidates will need to submit a completed application along with documentation of eligibility to be approved to sit for the exam and pay an exam fee.

 Nurse Anesthetist (CRNA) Licensure Requirements By State